 During the winter months, Waterworks Park is home to the Morrison Winter Park.
 An ice skating rink is constructed on the tennis courts and maintained by local volunteers.

 Veteran’s Park and Memorial – 150 E. High Street

 Located near Kelly Park and Grove Hill Cemetery, this is a tranquil spot to consider the sacrifices made by Morrison area veterans.
 A small parking area is adjacent to the park, for easy access to the paved walking paths between memorials, along with benches and a shelter near-by.

 Kiwanis Park – 700 N. Genesee Street

-Located on the north side of town, this park has playground equipment, a picnic area, and many beautiful shade trees.
+Located on the north side of town, this park has classic playground equipment, a picnic shelter, and many beautiful shade trees.
 It is also the home of the annual Kiwanis Easter Egg Hunt.

 Robert A. Millikan Park – 223 W. Main Street